[Startseite]

 • For this function the following parameter files must exist in the program folder : gexit.plt, ginit.plt, pola36.plt, postcol.plt, postmon.plt (included in spekwin32_install_en.exe).
 Tested with Gnuplot 3.7 for Windows (32bit).
 You will find more information on Gnuplot here.

-6. Menu Item [Copy to Clipboard]
+10. Menu Item [Copy Data to Clipboard]

-7. Menu Item [Print]
+12. Menu Item [Print]

 • Prints the current graph window.
 Select installed printers like usual.